alzab/AI-2022-Tournament/README.md

 In this repository we reveal the complete *Cachex* tournament results.
 As presented in the final lecture, congratulations to our champions ```slips_and_falls```, and runners-up ```jarvis```!

 ### Brackets visualisation
 See a visualisation of the final brackets [here](https://alzab.github.io/AI-2022-Tournament/)!
-This has only been tested on Chrome, so try that if you have issues with another browser (e.g. Safari).
+Mostly tested on Chrome, so try that if you have issues with another browser.
+If you have a smaller screen it could also help to zoom out if you don't like horizontal scrolling.

 ### Tournament structure
 This was a single-elimination tournament with **7 rounds** total.
 The draw itself was randomised after qualification of exactly 128 teams.
 Each match between two teams consisted of a minimum four games as follows: